freebsd/freebsd-quarterly/2019q3/xfce.md

 working.

 Due to this change the gtk-xfce-engine theme is deprecated since it only supports GTK2.
-XFCE is installed unthemed by default, while upstream suggests using the greybird theme, which is installed by the metaport and is available in the default installation.
+The XFCE metaport by default installs the greybird theme, but it is not enabled by default.

 This new version also includes now it's own xfce4-screensaver program which is installed by default.